Hi. I’m Tiffany Munro, fantasy world maker, world building consultant, and cartographer.

 Experilous Planet Generator lets you generate random globes to certain parameter specifications.
 Their settings give you access to plate tectonics, wind direction and more.
 Gget a sense of a whole world’s shape.
 Potentially useful, but I would say it’s more of a novelty to inspire you than a functional map building tool.

 Davidson Tectonic Generator allows you to randomly generate plate tectonics and observe their movement over time.
 There are multiple projection views.
 Again, this is more of an inspirational tool than a “do it all” kit.
+This could be useful to plan tectonics before drawing a more completed map using this as a base.
+It also gives you a sense of how a world would look from space.

 Hex and Grid Battle Map style freebies